SanicTK2/iidxguide/docs/switchspring.md

 ## Introduction

 Before we begin, it is worth calling out that this is an **opinion piece** by the author.
 Button weight has been a hot topic for the longest time, and even today, players are torn on what the right set up is.
-The "meta" has changed over the years.
+The "meta" has changed over the years. **If you are able, you should try out various configurations and find the best option that works for you.**

 This article was written in May of 2021.

 ## Recommendation